Erick-0LK/Erick-0LK/README.md

 - <p align = "justify"> 💬 Hello, my name is Erick.
 Nice to meet you!
 I am twenty-one years old and a computer science university student at the Federal University of Rio Grande do Sul.
 The area of computer science fascinates me.
 My grandfather, who is still a programmer, introduced it to me.
 However, I studied Applied Mathematics for a year before switching majors. </p>
 - <p align = "justify"> 📚 As I am a university student and the course covers both software and hardware, I have had experiences with a wide variety of programming langugages.
 However, I am more comfortable with C, C++, Python and Java, but mostly the latter two.
 I also know LaTeX and object oriented programming.
 Since I use multiple langauges, I use Visual Studio Code.
 Nevertheless, I have had experiences with other IDEs, such as Visual Studio, Eclipse and PyCharm, but mostly Visual Studio.</p>
 - <p align = "justify"> 🌐 Portuguese is my mother language, but I am also fluent in English (C2) and know some French (A1).
 I use Portuguese for my university repositories or other courses which I do here and English for basically everything else. </p>
 - <p align = "justify"> 🌠 As a computer scientist in the making and an aspiring back-end developer, I plan on focusing on Java, Python, HTML, LaTeX, SQL and Django.
-I am constantly studying and practicing languages and concepts outside of college. </p>
+I am constantly studying and practicing languages and concepts outside of university. </p>

 # :mortar_board: Skills & Statistics